-Prerequisite: BFN E201 or permission of instructor.
+Prerequisite: BFN E201 with a grade of "C" or higher or permission of instructor.

 A study of the fundamental principles and concepts of analysis and an evaluation of a variety of financial investments with emphasis on common stocks and bonds.
 The working of capital markets and the determination of interest rates will also be covered.